muratk5n/thirdwave/en/README.md

 Many things can be tied to self interest.
 Do we want ppl walking around coughing up a lung from treatable ilness, going bankrupt from med debt so they start breaking into ur house for money?
+I want single-payer so there are less ppl like that around.
 M4A is smart policy (also costs less).

 ---